larryho2019/learngit/readme2.txt

 Git is a distributed version control system.
+Revision in line 1.
-Git is free software.
+Git is free software distributed under the GPL.	revision in line 2.
+This is line 3.